equinor/subscript/docs/scripts/prtvol2csv.rst

   RPTSOL
     FIP=2 'FIPRESV' /

-the PRT-file will also contain a table with pore volumes pr. phase and pr.
-FIPNUM, which will be added to the exported table.
+the PRT-file will also contain a table with pore volumes per phase and per FIPNUM, which will be added to the exported table.
 FIPRESV will include reservoir volumes (RM3).

 .. code-block:: none